priye-1/priye-1/README.md

 ### I'm Priye, Good to have you here! 👋

-I help to create simple and effective ways of transferring data from any source to the desired location, which then makes it useful for analytics, decision-making, and other processes carried out by various team members
+I am a Data Engineer who creates simple and effective ways of transferring data from any source to the desired location, which then makes it useful for analytics, problem solving, and decision-making.

 - 😄 Pronouns: She/Her